pdonis/simpleblog3/README.md

 To Do
 -----

-Add an extension to allow pagination of index pages.

 Add support for having extension and command files available in other places besides the simpleblog sub-packages.
 This will